Biomedical Informatics High Performance Computing Cluster

 ssh [yourusername]@bmiclusterp.chmcres.cchmc.org

 Alternatively, connect through the OnDemand Portal.
-Detailed instructions are here

 Running jobs on the HPC cluster